FBI seeking ‘John Doe 45’ in connection to child sexual exploitation case

 According to officials with the FBI, the pictured individual, referenced as John Doe 45, “may have critical information regarding the identity of a child in an ongoing sexual exploitation case.”

-FBI officials said John Doe 45 is in a video believed to have been produced between January of 2019 and April of 2019.
+FBI officials said John Doe 45 is in a video believed to have been produced between January and April 2019.

 John Doe 45 is described as a white man with brown hair, a mustache and a beard, according to officials.
 He is likely between the ages of 30 and 40 years old.